Convention Attendance FAQ

 Are bigger conventions better?

 Not necessarily.
 While large conventions certainly have advantages such as more guests, more dealers, more programming, and more everything, there are also some significant disadvantages.
 Large conventions are often more expensive, have longer lines, and are more crowded.
 You might find that you've spent more time waiting in lines for events, food, bathrooms, and just about anything than you've spent actually attending programming!
+Large conventions also tend to have much more expensive tickets or badges, food, and hotel rooms.
 Small conventions tend to be more friendly and intimate gatherings where it's easier to make new friends and participate.
+They also tend to be a lot less expensive.
 If you're only attending large cons, you're missing out on some great conventions!

 Do I have to wear a costume?